James Cameron's unrealized projects: The Crowded Room

 In 1991, after finishing the filming of Terminator 2: Judgment Day, Cameron tried to get the rights of Daniel Keyes' non-fiction novel The Minds of Billy Milligan.
 In 1994, Keyes published a sequel novel entitled The Milligan Wars, stating that he published the novel for being a tie-in with the film adaptation, entitled The Crowded Room, which would be developed by Warner Bros. and with Cameron attached to direct, after buying the rights of the novel to Sandy Arcara.
 John Cusack was attached to play Billy Milligan and Cameron and Todd Graff wrote the screenplay.
-However, Cameron finally left the project for unknown reasons.
+However, Cameron finally left the project, stating, "I entered an arrangement with a partner.
+We had joint control of the material.
+This partner turned out to be someone I couldn’t work with and who felt that they couldn’t work with me.
+We parted ways.
+A script had been written, we’d cast John Cusack to play the guy, and I was in pre-production.
+I was ready to go shoot… I will say that I believe this person behaved very unprofessionally."
 In December 2006, veteran film director Joel Schumacher was attached to direct the film. with a projected release date of 2008, but the project remained unfinished.
 In 2015 Leonardo DiCaprio announced that his company Appian Way Productions was producing The Crowded Room, with DiCaprio set to star.
-As of 2020, no further plans have been announced.
+In 2021, Akiva Goldsman began developing the work as a miniseries with Tom Holland in the lead.
+It was released in 2023.